-RECOMMENDED: How To Adopt A Dog If You Already Have A Cat
+ALSO READ: How to Adopt a Dog If You Already Have a Cat

 Once the animals have gotten used to each other through the pet gate or carrier, it’s time to introduce them with no barrier in between.
 It’s best to keep both pets on a leash, so you’ll need someone else to help you with this part of learning how to introduce a dog to a cat.